-The Authority has retained Ross Financial, San Francisco, California, as financial advisor (the "Financial Advisor") in connection with the remarketing of the 2008 Series Bonds.
+The Authority has retained Ross Financial, San Francisco, California, as financial advisor (the "Financial Advisor") in connection with the issuance and sale of the 2011 Series A Bonds.
+Compensation paid to the Financial Advisor is contingent on the successful issuance of the 2011 Series A Bonds.